ShijiZ/cs222-fall20-team-10/report/project4.md

   Not implemented.

 ### 8. Aggregation
 - Describe how your basic aggregation works.

-  We iterate through the table and every time we get a tuple, we extract the attribute to be aggregated, maintain the running information in according to the aggregation operation.
-After the iteration is completed, return the running information.
+  Iterate through the table and every time a tuple is obtained, the attribute to be aggregated is extracted, the running information according to the aggregation operation is maintained.
+After the iteration is completed, the running information is returned as output.

 - Describe how your group-based aggregation works.
 (If you have implemented this feature)

-  For group-based aggregation, after completing iterating through the table, we build a hash table using std::unordered_map<key, value>, where a key is a attribute value of the groupAttr, and the mapped value is a vector of the aggAttr values in that group.
-  After the hash table is built, we calculate the running information of each group and return these running information.
+  For group-based aggregation, a hash table containing <key, value> pairs is built during the iteration, where a key is an attribute value of the groupAttr, and the value is a vector of the aggAttr values in that group.
+The running information of each group is calculated based on the hash table and returned as output.